kmwang123/cme211-notes/lecture-25/lecture-25.md

 * On `corn` we cannot make the stack size larger, but we can make it smaller!

 ### Stack size

-`src/stack5.cpp`:
+We're pushing a ton of data back- they get managed on the heap;
+They run just fine even though they are huge just because these containers manage data on the heap `src/stack5.cpp`:

 ```c++